Powering Progress

 Overview

-The Bremer Battery will play a role in Queensland's commitment to a sustainable future by harnessing advanced battery storage technology to facilitate the seamless integration of renewable energy sources, stabilising the grid, and ensuring reliability and stability in energy supply.
+The Bremer Battery will harness advanced battery storage technology to facilitate the seamless integration of energy from all sources, stabilising the grid, and ensuring reliability and stability in energy supply.

 Benefits

-The Bremer Battery Project will also have a positive impact, future-proofing the local area as the renewable energy transition continues, create jobs, and offer economic benefits to the community.
+The Bremer Battery Project will have a positive impact by future-proofing the area’s energy supply, while creating local economic opportunities and offering direct financial benefit to the community.

-The project will create important opportunities for growing economic activity for the Rosewood and Lower Mt Walker communities, including opportunities for local suppliers and quality employment.
+The project will create important opportunities for growing economic activity for the Rosewood and Lower Mount Walker communities, including opportunities for local suppliers and quality employment.

 Timeline and Milestones